Fatmap wants to be the Google Maps for the great outdoors

 Tour companies can create curated digital guidebooks, for example, with interactive 3D navigation providing broad and detailed pictures of the environment and terrain.

-Most of these features are available gratis, and are available on the web and mobile apps on both Android and iOS, however those seeking offline access will need to upgrade to a premium subscription, which costs around €7 per month or €36 a year.
+Most of these features are available gratis, and are available on the web and mobile apps on both Android and iOS.
+However, those seeking offline access will need to upgrade to a premium subscription, which costs around €7 per month or €36 a year.
 Fatmap also makes money through partnerships with a variety of outdoor brands and resorts.

 The outdoor recreation market is a $887 billion industry in the U.S. alone, so Fatmap’s proposition here isn’t niche.
 The company told VentureBeat that it plans myriad new consumer services later this year, which will include offering “bookable experiences and local services” directly through the app.